Three swept away in swollen Waitakere river, evacuations under way in Piha

 He said the rain was "severe" between 4pm and 5pm.

+A police spokesperson said the flooding looked to be receding and, if it continued to do so, police hope to allow people back into their homes within a couple of hours.

-Meanwhile, Fire and Emergency northern shift communications manager Scott Osmond said people were being evacuated from Glenesk Rd in Piha.
+Earlier, Fire and Emergency northern shift communications manager Scott Osmond said people were being evacuated from Glenesk Rd.

 "Five or six houses are at risk of flooding, so we're evacuating as a precaution."